Last updated: August 2026

-Most Brownsville general contractors typically pay $125 to $350 per month ($1,500 to $4,200 per year) for a standard $1 million per occurrence and $2 million aggregate general liability policy, with roofers, structural trades, Port-adjacent, SpaceX-adjacent, and contractors on cross-border or coastal projects often paying more, and Named-Storm endorsements can push premiums higher during hurricane season.
+Most Brownsville general contractors typically pay $125 to $350 per month ($1,500 to $4,200 per year) for a standard $1 million per occurrence and $2 million aggregate general liability policy, with roofers, structural trades, Port-adjacent, SpaceX-adjacent, and contractors on cross-border or coastal projects often paying more, and coastal catastrophe concentration can narrow which carriers will quote the risk.
 As ContractorsInsured.net (TX Lic #3305690), we shop multiple Texas-admitted carriers for Brownsville contractors, quote the same business day, and issue the COI right after binding.

 Brownsville contractors benefit from operating in a lower-cost insurance market than many larger Texas metros, but local conditions still influence pricing.
 Work involving the Port of Brownsville, Boca Chica, SpaceX-adjacent projects, coastal construction, public infrastructure, or commercial contracts often requires higher liability limits, specialized endorsements, and carefully prepared Certificates of Insurance (COIs).
 Understanding how insurers evaluate your business before requesting quotes can help you secure competitive pricing while avoiding costly coverage gaps that delay bids or vendor approvals.